JojojoMohojo/BirthdayCards/README.md

 # BirthdayCards
-This is drinking dares for my brithday
+This is drinking dares for Tom's birthday pub crawl